paradox-tt/Notes/WagMedia.md

 The team should be mindful that in a governance 2.0 setting the community would be responsible for future top-ups.
 Therefore, it would be prudent to institute mechanisms for easily justifying requests for funding and then reporting on success factors.
 Wagmedia is a first mover, but other contenders will join over time; our system needs to be able to adapt and maintain consistently high standards.

 Everything does not need to be rewarded.
 The team needs to plan their goals for the spend period, this can be done by identifying ecosystem needs, converting this to specific rewards and then prioritizing these items.
-Everything is not a priority, and in their proposed role, Wagmedia needs to discern value as an agent of the treasury.
+Everything is not a priority either, and in their proposed role, Wagmedia needs to discern value as an agent of the treasury.

 The team can then set these as sub-bounties with fixed rewards.
 We don't need to grossly enrich recipients, there should be some gratification by the act itself and an acknowledgement that quality work product will be noticed by project teams and other non-community subsidized for-profit ventures.
 Suggestions for spending or translation should be noted and if seen as a priority be included in the next request for funding.

 To cover unforeseen expenditure the team can implement a contingency and report on its use with their request for future funding.
 Wagmedia's directors do a fair share of work and they deserve to be paid.
 I believe that the curator's fee should be explicitly broken down and used to cover their fees as an 'administrative expense'.

 I suggest that Wagmedia’s tipping mechanism be used as a system to encourage users to migrate to sub-bounties/proposals.
 With the current design, tips are a low friction way to earn KSM.
 It can generate more income than an actual spending proposal by submitting many low-effort/low-quality items.

 One suggestion to create a self-enforcing quality control mechanism would be for tips to be rewarded with $CHRWNA.
 If a contributor wants to attain a sub-bounty or submit a proposal they must transfer a quantity of $CHRWNA to the bounty account.
 The amount of $CHRWNA could be proportional to the KSM being requested.

-If someone does not have sufficient $CHRWNA but wants to fulfil a sub-bounty they could engage the Wagmedia community for funding or participate in tippable content to build their reserves.
-The content generated by tips also acts as a basis of review.
+If someone does not have sufficient $CHRWNA but wants to fulfil a sub-bounty they could engage the Wagmedia community for funding, participate in tippable content to build their reserves or form an independent team to achieve same.
+The content generated by tips would also act as a basis of review.

 $CHRWNA was used as an example but if the team is open to the idea they may adopt a new token or other structure to achieve the same community-input/filtering objective.